How Hydrogen Fuel Cells Work

 An update on fuel cell vehicles…

 The global auto industry has taken a strong interest in fuel cells.
-Most of the world’s leading automakers, including Mercedes-Benz, Toyota, Honda, and Hyundai, have plans to release these vehicles in the near future.
-Hyundai is the first to begin mass producing its fuel cell vehicles, which are set to see commercialization by the end of 2014.
-Other automakers have plans to begin releasing their fuel cell vehicles in 2015 through 2017.
+Most of the world’s leading automakers, including Mercedes-Benz, Toyota, Honda, and Hyundai, have already released these vehicles.
+Hyundai was the the first to begin mass producing its fuel cell vehicles, which started to see mass commercialization at the end of 2014.
+Other automakers started releasing their fuel cell vehicles in 2015 through today.
 Companies like Honda and Ford are opting to wait longer to release their fuel cell vehicles due to concerns regarding the capabilities of the hydrogen fuel infrastructure taking form in some countries.

 Other Fuel Cell Images…